This guide provide instructions on how to configure and build Fuchsia on a host machine.

 Hardware requirements

-You can build Fuchsia only on a machine with one of the following host architectures:
+You can build Fuchsia on a host machine with one of the following architectures:

 2. Set your build configuration